 Behavior Modification.
-This includes losing weight, avoiding sedatives and alcohol at night, sleeping on your side, and developing better sleeps habits.
+This includes losing weight, avoiding sedatives and alcohol at night, sleeping on your side, and developing better sleep habits.
 All sleep apneic patients must try to reach their ideal weight.
 Weight loss is difficult when you have sleep apnea because you are tired and your metabolism is slowed.
 Addressing your sleep apnea typically results in weight loss.
+Dr. Pasha has a specific interest in nutrition and holistic medicine and in fact has an in-house dietitian to help his patients achieve their ideal weight.
 Alcohol and sedatives, including sleeping pills, are prohibited if you have significant sleep apnea to avoid suppressing your rescue gasp that allows you to catch your breath at night.
 If you are sedated, your oxygen may reach dangerously low levels, causing a heart attack or sudden death.

 This apparatus prevents airway collapse by forcing air through your nose and mouth.
 CPAP machines have a high rate of success for those who use them.
 CPAP machines can be cumbersome, inconvenient, and may not be tolerated because of claustrophobia.
-Dr. Pasha prefers to use the “smart” machines that come with a card so that he may read data to see how you are doing with the machine at night.
+Dr. Pasha prefers to use the “smart” machines so that he may read data remotely to see how you are doing with the machine at night.
 If you choose to use a CPAP machine, Dr. Pasha will help you stay compliant with your machine by monitoring your usage, adjusting your pressures, and adjusting your masks.
 Dr. Pasha may also perform minor procedures in the office or in the operating room so that you can better tolerate the machine or lower your pressures.
 Many times, sleep centers place everyone on CPAP machines without alternatives.
 CPAP machines do not address the underlying cause of the collapse of the airway at night.